aws/karpenter-provider-aws/website/content/en/preview/reference/metrics.md

 ### `karpenter_provisioner_scheduling_simulation_duration_seconds`
 Duration of scheduling simulations used for deprovisioning and provisioning in seconds.

+## Nodepool Metrics

+### `karpenter_nodepool_limit`
+The nodepool limits are the limits specified on the nodepool that restrict the quantity of resources provisioned.
+Labeled by nodepool name and resource type.

+### `karpenter_nodepool_usage`
+The nodepool usage is the amount of resources that have been provisioned by a particular nodepool.
+Labeled by nodepool name and resource type.

 ## Nodes Metrics

 ### `karpenter_nodes_allocatable`
 Node allocatable are the resources allocatable by nodes.

 ### `karpenter_nodes_created`
 Number of nodes created in total by Karpenter.
-Labeled by owning provisioner.
+Labeled by owning nodepool.

 ### `karpenter_nodes_leases_deleted`
 Number of deleted leaked leases.